 Destination Information Rumtek Monastery - One of Tibetan Buddhism's most important centres.
 Built in the 1960s, it serves as the seat of the Karmapa, leader of the Karma Kagyu lineage.
 Renowned for its traditional architecture and sacred relics, it is a vital site for Buddhist learning and spiritual practice.
 Enchey Monastery - A 200-year-old Buddhist monastery of the Nyingma tradition.
 Believed to be blessed by Lama Drupthob Karpo, it features traditional Tibetan architecture and vibrant murals.
-Renowned for its annual Cham dance festival, it remains a centre for spirituality, cultural heritage, and Buddhist learning Day 6: Travel to Darjeeling Soak up the incredible scenery as you travel through the Himalayan foothills, passing through vast expanses of tea plantations as you approach the hill station of Darjeeling (approximately 4 hour drive).
-En-route, you'll stop at the Ravangla Buddha Park to admire a 40-metretall copper Buddha set against a mountainous backdrop.
+Renowned for its annual Cham dance festival, it remains a centre for spirituality, cultural heritage, and Buddhist learning Day 6: Christmas Eve - Travel to Darjeeling Soak up the incredible scenery as you travel through the Himalayan foothills on Christmas Ever, passing through vast expanses of tea plantations as you approach the hill station of Darjeeling (approximately 4 hour drive).
+Enroute, you'll stop at the Ravangla Buddha Park to admire a 40-metre-tall copper Buddha set against a mountainous backdrop.
+You'll find Darjeeling festooned in festive cheer, with twinkling lights, colourful decorations and Christmas trees, the colder climes and snowy mountain views adding to the Christmas ambiance.
+This evening, enjoy a celebratory Christmas Eve dinner before an atmospheric midnight mass in a local church.
 Please note to reach The Buddha Park of Ravangla you will be required to climbed approx. 100 steps.
 Please note: Electricity shortages are common in Darjeeling.

 Destination Information Darjeeling - A historically significant hill station established by the British in the 19th century as a summer retreat.
 Famous for its tea plantations and panoramic Himalayan views, including Mount Kanchenjunga, it is also home to the UNESCO-listed Darjeeling Himalayan Railway.
 Ravangla Buddha Park - Inaugurated in 2013 to mark the 2550th birth anniversary of Lord Buddha.
 The site features a 130-foot Buddha statue and is part of the Himalayan Buddhist Circuit.
 It highlights Buddhist teachings, art, and architecture while serving as an educational centre for spiritual and cultural heritage.
-Day 7: Kanchendzonga Sunrise Meals: B, L, D Rise at 4am before dawn and travel up Tiger Hill to watch the sun rising over Kanchendzonga which, at 8,586 metres, is the world's third highest mountain (weather dependent).
-The rest of the morning is at leisure before an afternoon ride on the Darjeeling Himalayan Railway's 'toy train' from Darjeeling to Ghoom.
+Day 7: Christmas Day - Kanchenjunga Sunrise Meals: B, L, D Merry Christmas!
+Start the day in spectacular fashion, travelling up Tiger Hill to watch the sun rising over the 8,586 metre Kanchenjunga (weather dependent) - if you're lucky there might even be a sprinkling of snow!
+Sit down to a hearty Christmas lunch before an afternoon ride on the Darjeeling Himalayan Railway's 'toy train' from Darjeeling to Ghoom.
 Visit Ghoom Monastery before returning to Darjeeling to tour the Padmaja Naidu Zoological Park, the Himalayan Mountaineering Institute and Tibetan Refugee Center.
-This evening, enjoy a stroll through the market.
+This evening, enjoy a stroll through the lively Christmas market.